Do-more FAQs

 Q: Which version of Do-more Designer supports which BRX PLC I/O expansion modules?

 A: BRX PLC support came out with Do-more Designer v2.0.
 So, the following table lists all Do-more BRX PLC I/O expansion modules and which revision of Do-more Designer is required to support them starting with v2.0.
-The "X" (and the color) shows at what version of Do-more Designer support for a particular module as added.
+The "X" (and the color) shows at what version of Do-more Designer support for a particular module was added.
 All subsequent releases support this module after its initial add.
 In other words, if it was added in v2.3, then all subsequent versions (v2.4, v2.5, v2.6, v2.7, v2.8, v2.9) support the module as well.
 Do-more Designer v2.9 is the first version that has not added additional modules.

 PART #